diwyanshuprasad19/janitri/README.md

 Api assignemnt by Janitri

 ### Technologies Used:
-Python
+1)-Python
-Django
+2)-Django
-Django Rest Framework
+3)-Django Rest Framework

 ### Additional Python Modules Required::
-Django
+1)-Django
-Django Rest Framework
+2)-Django Rest Framework

 ### Goal:Create Endpoint
-● User Registration and Login : For registration and login you can consider email and password validation, no need to use any authentication or authorization protocols, just match the email and password.
+1)- User Registration and Login : For registration and login you can consider email and password validation, no need to use any authentication or authorization protocols, just match the email and password.
-● Manage Patients : Endpoint to add a patient, and to retrieve patient details.
+2)- Manage Patients : Endpoint to add a patient, and to retrieve patient details.
-● Heart rate details : Endpoint to record and retrieve heart rate data for patients.
+3)- Heart rate details : Endpoint to record and retrieve heart rate data for patients.

 ## Prerequisite